 SAT Instructors are Ivy League educated and have years of experience teaching college-level courses.

-Classes are held at Harvard Law School, Hauser Hall, 1585 Massachusetts Avenue, on the northwest corner of Harvard Yard.
+Classes are held at Harvard Law School, Hauser Hall, 1585 Massachusetts Avenue, on the northwest corner of Harvard Yard and at Columbia University.

 Activities & Workshops